 Nothing feels as soft and comfortable under your favourite skiwear than a Stoic mid or base layer.
 Their highly breathable gear is perfect for those cold days exploring the mountains, keeping you dry and fresh on the inside.
 They also have a decent range of natural wool layers for the eco-conscious explorer.

 For more than half a century, Descente has been at the changing the way ski gear is made through constant improvements through superior technology.
-A brand that's always looking one step ahead.
+This is one of the best ski brands, that’s always looking one step ahead.